Huawei faces US charges: The short, medium and long story

 Schellenberg was initially given a 15-year jail term in November for drug smuggling, but a court increased his sentence in January following a brief retrial, saying the original sentence was too lenient.

 The Canadian government has called both the detentions and sentencing "arbitrary".

 It has asked for Mr Spavor and Mr Kovrig's immediate release and for clemency for Schellenberg.

-Canada has also rallied international support from Western leaders for the two detained men and Schellenberg.
+Canada has worked to rally international support from Western leaders for the two detained men and Schellenberg.

 What are the US charges?